tunjaynasibli/IH_RH_DA_FT_JAN_2022/Class_Materials/MidTerm_Project/Modeling_Project/MidTerm_Regression_Project.md

 ### Model

-Use different models to compare the accuracies and find the model that best fits your data.
+Build a regression model that best fits your data.
 You can use the measures of accuracies that have been discussed in class.
-Please note that while comparing different models, make sure you use the same measure of accuracy as a benchmark.